Open-EO/openeo.org/meetings.md

 - **Date:** every first Wednesday of a month at 14:00 CET/CEST
 - **Meeting venue:** [Zoom](https://wwu.zoom.us/j/66698432546?pwd=YVVhbGFLY3RBaWlMcGhza3lPSWQ2dz09)

-*Note: There's currently a poll running for changing the date and time of the meeting, so dates and times may change starting from September.*

 If you'd like to get an invite for your calender, please send an e-mail to [openeo.psc@uni-muenster.de](mailto:openeo.psc@uni-muenster.de).

 ## Planned Topics